 Through Deep Cove Kayak, we offer many low-cost, break even activities on a weekly basis allowing many members of the community access to healthy water based activities such as the following:

-- For eight years, five teams of 125 women participate in Dragon Boating, training up to three times per week.
+- For nine years, five teams of 125 women participate in Dragon Boating, training up to three times per week.
 As part of our support, Deep Cove Kayak just invested in a new $15,000 dragon boat.
 One of the teams consists of breast cancer survivors.

 - This is our 17th season of Tuesday Night Racing, recreational racing for paddlers of all abilities.
 Up to 100 kayakers, paddle boarders, surfski racers and the occasional dug out canoe all participate in this friendly event on a weekly basis.
 Deep Cove Kayak organizes prizing and a post-event dinner at The Raven Pub.
 We also run a winter Tuesday Night Nordic Ski Race in conjunction with Cypress Nordic Ski Area for a nominal $2 entry fee.